Peanut Noodles with Mixed Vegetables and Peanut Sauce

 pinch cayenne pepper or chili powder, optional and to taste

-In a small bowl, combine all ingredients for the peanut sauce and stir or whisk until smooth.
+- Peanut Sauce - In a small bowl, combine all ingredients for the peanut sauce and stir or whisk until smooth.
 Taste sauce and make flavor adjustments if desired.
-(Tip: peanut sauce recipe can be doubled; use half for the noodles and save the other half to be used as a vegetable dip, salad dressing, or marinade.
-Peanut sauce will keep for at least 1 week in an airtight container in the refrigerator)

 Fresh Vegan Spring Rolls with Peanut Sauce (raw, vegan, GF) – The rolls are so easy to make at home and cost pennies to make rather than $7 bucks for a pair at the grocery store or a restaurant